paulmackinlay/state-machine/README.md

 - State machine API with comprehensive javadoc
 - Generic implementation
-- Service API & app starter implementation for state machine backed microservice
+- Service API & app starter implementation for a state machine backed microservice
 - Core java: no dependencies (other than a logging API)
 - Thread safe
 - Extensively tested